Sweat Equity FAQs

 What is an exit event?

-Founders and stakeholders often look forward to exit events as they provide a chance to realise the value of their investment or ownership stake.
-These events usually involve selling or transferring ownership of the company, resulting in a liquidity event.
-This means that investors and stakeholders receive cash or other forms of compensation for their equity.
+Exit events usually involve selling or transferring ownership of the company, resulting in a liquidity event.
+This means that investors and stakeholders receive cash or other forms of compensation for their equity - it's when the company’s value becomes real money for you.

 Not legal advice